Ponce, Puerto Rico's fourth-largest city, is the birthplace of a long roster of Puerto Rican writers, statesmen, singers and poets.

 Visitors to Ponce have no problem exploring the historic downtown by foot or by taking the regularly scheduled free trolley service that whisks you by the historical sites.

-Evening activities center on the hotels, especially the La Bohemia cocktail lounge at Hilton Ponce Golf & Casino Resort, which has live music on the weekends.
+Evening activities center on the hotels, especially the casino at Hilton Ponce Golf & Casino Resort, which has live music on the weekends.

 But you should visit the downtown plaza briefly to view the Fountain of the Lions all lit up—it's worth the trip.
 Downtown is pleasant and safe after dark.